 Rehab may then be necessary to help in the correction of a weak muscle or joint, amend an unhealthy muscular imbalance or re-train an ability to balance correctly on an injured knee or ankle.
 This could include specific exercise prescription and individual exercise programmes, movement correction techniques or simply teaching you to control your body’s own strength.

-We also like to use other equipment, such as ultrasound, interferential therapy, traction and laser therapy, or taping and acupuncture for example.
+We also like to use other equipment, such as ultrasound, interferential therapy, traction or taping and acupuncture for example.

 The list goes on.
 But ultimately, we’ll take time to figure out what works best for you, talk through it with you and implement that into your path to recovery.